Introduction to Bayesian regression models

 MALD: phone-level distance and lexical status

-A frequentist linear model
+A frequentist regression model

 lm_1 <- lmer(